scopeusc/scope-s18/lesson-4/README.md

 The `findOne` method accepts a query (a plain JavaScript object) as its first parameter and returns a Promise.

-We will also need to import our `User` model from our `models/` folder.
+We will also need to import our `User` model from our `models/` folder in order to be able to create an instance of one.
 ```javascript
 const User = require('../models/user');